 #1 Pretax and pre-interest profits before non-cash expenses

 This is the EBITDA (Earnings before Interest, Taxes, Depreciation, and Amortization), which shows how much the company is earning.
 It gives the investor an overview of the return on investment that they will get once they acquire the business.

 #2 One-time expenses

-One-time purchases include expenses that are non-recurring and were only paid once.
-The expenses may include payments for website design services, purchase of a single business license, one-time application fees, legal fees for a recent lawsuit, membership fees, etc.
+One-time purchases include expenses that are non-recurring and are only paid once.
+The expenses may include payments for website design services, purchase of a business license, one-time application fees, legal fees, etc.